appfirst/statsd_clients/README.md

 Again, you can also define message (with **[AppFirst Extended Format](#appfirst-extension)** only)

-## About Transport
+## UDPClient and AFClient
 -------------------
-In order to switch between different ways of sending statsd message, we have the concept Transport.
-Currently we have `UDPTransport` by default in client.py and `AFTransport` by default in afclient if you want to communicate with [AppFirst Collector][collector].
+In order to send StatsD message in different ways, you can have different implementation to `StatsdClient` interface.
+Currently we have `UDPClient` and also `AFClient` if you want to communicate with [AppFirst Collector][collector]. `AFClient` will send statsd message through posix message queue, and send UDP message intead when fail to do so.
+If you are using it under windows, you should enable UDP server of the collector.
+Please send email to <support@appfirst.com> if you have question about this.

-To implement your own transport, implement `com.appfirst.statsd.Transport`.
+To write your own, just extended the skeleton class AbstractStatsdClient and implement the method `doSend(String)`

 ## Namespace
 -------------------